fttlov/JCAdvance/README.md

 - Bug fixes and some new features <br>

 DSAdvance was designed primarily for Sony's two-handed controllers.
 With Joy-con support.  <br>
-JCAdvance not only focuses on making the Joy-Con easy to use, but also allows for flexible customization of the gyroscope settings for various devices (Gyro Motion Space).
+JCAdvance not only focuses on making the Joy-Con easy to use, but also allows for flexible customization of the gyroscope settings for various devices (Gyro Space).
 I assume that Gyro Motion with two-handed gamepads and Joy-cons is based on different concepts: <br>
 For two-handed: is used for fine-tuning and adjusting classic stick aiming <br>
 Joy-cons: free-hand full Gyro motion control — the right stick for looking/aiming in FPS TPS is a relic of the past